pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Warning:**
 >
-> Since TiDB Operator will mount PVs automatically in the **order** of the items in the `storageClaims` list, if you need to add more disks to TiFlash, please make sure to only append the new item to the **end** of the original items, and **DO NOT** modify the order of the original items.
+> Since TiDB Operator will mount PVs automatically in the **order** of the items in the `storageClaims` list, if you need to add more disks to TiFlash, make sure to append the new item only to the **end** of the original items, and **DO NOT** modify the order of the original items.

 #### Enable TiCDC